matej2/instagram-dm-webhook-service/README.md

 ### Setting up cone job

 There is no official limt on how message to send to users in a specific period of time.
-While it can be problematic to send messages as a request, it is less problematic to send responses (when you are not the first one initiating conversation).
+While it can be problematic to send messages as a request, it is not problematic to send responses (when you are not the first one initiating conversation).
 The advice is to setup crone job to run service each 15 minutes (file is located at `/var/spool/cron/crontabs/`):

 ```
 * 0/15 * ? * * * php -f /path-to-dm-bot/main.php